mukundiitkgp/Exerciser/README.md

 Instructions for Python Code (Real-time Skeleton Tracking):

-1. Make sure you have the openpose-master folder downloaded in your system (Clone it from here : https://github.com/CMU-Perceptual-Computing-Lab/openpose)
+1. Make sure you have the openpose-master folder downloaded in your system

+Clone it from here : https://github.com/CMU-Perceptual-Computing-Lab/openpose

 OR

-Download the folder 'openpose-master' from here (Google Drive Link: https://drive.google.com/drive/folders/12xc-wXMdHBcGAYDoa4XmUbC1GFzGdVpt?usp=sharing)
+Download the folder 'openpose-master' from here : https://drive.google.com/drive/folders/12xc-wXMdHBcGAYDoa4XmUbC1GFzGdVpt?usp=sharing

 2. In this folder, you need to make sure that you have the .prototxt files and .caffemodels at the following 3 folder locations.
-(Already taken care in the folder, if you have downloaded it from the above given link)
+(Already taken care in the folder, if you have downloaded it from the above given Drive link)

 Three folder locations: